MaksimDzhangirov/backendBankExample/docs/part38-eng.md

 Password is set for 'simple_bank'
 ```

-Then voila, the password has been set for our project.
+Then voilà, the password has been set for our project.
 Now, if we
 visit [this page](https://dbdocs.io/techschool.guru/simple_bank) again,
 it will say "protected project", and we have to enter the correct
 password to enter the page.